-DUBLIN Nov 16 Ireland has turned the tale of its most reviled bank into an "Avenue Q"-style musical comedy because - as the show's tagline goes - "it only takes a few muppets to screw an entire country."
+DUBLIN, Nov 16 (Reuters) - Ireland has turned the tale of its most reviled bank into an “Avenue Q”-style musical comedy because - as the show’s tagline goes - “it only takes a few muppets to screw an entire country.”

 Featuring puppets of Irish Prime Ministers past and present and even one of German Chancellor Angel Merkel, “Anglo: The Musical” opened in Dublin this week, charting the rise and fall of the bank that has come to personify Ireland’s boom and bust.